eclipse/mita/website/site/content/platforms/integratorsGuide.md

 - Make sure the option _Copy projects into workspace_ is *not* enabled.
 In that way you can work on the same files from your development and runtime workspace.
 - Click _Finish_.

 Your plaform project is now imported into your runtime workspace.
 Open the _myarduino.platform_ file.
+On the first time, a dialog asking you to apply the Xtext nature will pop up.
+Close that dialog by pressing _Yes_.
 You should now see syntax highlighting.
 In particular, you should see an error marker on line 5, saying that the parameter _module_ is missing.
 Let's fix that by adding `module ""` to the platform definition:
 ```
 package platforms.myarduino;